BabuRajan002/Linux-Foundation-Certified-System-Administrator-LFCS-/AnalyzeThe TextUsingRegularExpressions.md

 `grep '^PASS' /etc/login.defs`

+* When ^ is at the beginning of a pattern (e.g., ^A-Z), it indicates the start of a line.
+* When ^ is inside square brackets (e.g., [^A-Z]), it acts as a negation.
+This means "not any uppercase letter A to Z."

 * Extracts the lines which are starting with 'PASS' string

 ## `$` - Indicates the line ends with